-1. What is a validation examination (nostrification)?
+1. What is a recognition of foreign education and diplomas (nostrification)?

 UCT Prague requires that students have a good command of English to be able to study successfully at our university.
-Therefore, prospective students are asked to present proof of their English language skills.
+Therefore, prospective students are asked to present a proof of their English language skills.

 Non-Native English Speakers